 In the case of reports about supply staff and contractors, we will report any concerns to their line managers so that any concerning, problematic or inappropriate patterns of behaviour can be identified.

 We will retain information regarding low level concerns in line with our school's Low Level Concerns Policy.
-KCSIE 2022, paragraph 439 recommends at least until person leaves school's employment.
+KCSIE 2023, paragraph 440 recommends at least until person leaves school's employment.

 'Low-level concerns should not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
 It follows that a low-level concern which relates exclusively to safeguarding (and not to misconduct or poor performance) should not be referred to in a reference.
-However, where a low-level concern (or group of concerns) meets the harm threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference.'
-KCSIE 2022, para 440.